wp-plugins/flyzoo/readme.txt

 == Screenshots ==
-1. Live Support Chat with Real-time Visitors Tracking
+1. Live Support Chat with Real time Visitors Tracking
 2. Users can move, resize and minimize chats.
 3. Chat rooms with emoji, sound notifications and media preview!
 4. Responsive chat for mobile devices.